 25 Oct Hot and Cold Packs/Showers

 Caution should be exercised in using warm packs or showers to ensure that they are not too hot.
-Overly hot showers or packs can sometimes cause the opposite effect desired by inducing muscle spasm and, in extreme cases, cause burns.
+Overly hot showers or packs can sometimes cause the opposite effect desired by inducing muscle spasms and, in extreme cases, cause burns.
 Do not fall asleep with a heating pad on.
 Alternate ice for 15 minutes on, 15 minutes off.

 Some over-the-counter products (Mentholatum Migraine Ice, Excedrin Cooling Pads) are available that apply a warm or cold feeling to the skin.
 These can be worn during a headache attack.